THREEhundo/dom-manipulation/Tic-Tac-Toe/README.md

 Problem -> Modal needs to pop on ties.
 Solution -> classList.replace() switches between show & hide for the corresponding messages.

+Problem -> Create modal to allow player to enter their name.
+Solution -> Use modal & form